 The City tour to the Swing Kids in Berlin is searching in site.
 There was a big-city youth that loved the music and the dance.
 The Swingkids did not agree with the new circumstances.
 But what should a jazz life look like?

 Although the term Swing reached Berlin only in 1936, it was already there in 1933.
 This was neither March nor Equals!
 The music imparts casual-elegant a sense of life, individualistic and nonconformist.
 A touch of freedom surrounded it!
 On the contrary, Swing was not compatible with the official NS ideology.
 From the beginning it was regarded as part of the active as well as the passive resistance.
 Not all Swingkids were involved in all the organized resistance.
 They often had to care enough for themselves and their idiosyncratic environment.
 Independently of this, the Nazis fought them nationwide with very different means.
 In Berlin Swing belonged to the fixed entertainment repertoire!
 So what to do here?
 And what part of the original music was left over by the misanthropical conditions?

-Here the Swingkids called themselves Swings, and especially in the New West they and their dances shaped the picture, eccentric and extravagant.
-Who were they, and what did the Swingkids do in the special case of Berlin?
+Here the Swingkids called themselves Swings.
+Especially in the New West they and their dances shaped the picture.
+And they behaved eccentric and extravagant!
+Who were they? what did they do in the special case of Berlin?